Introduction

 - Inadequate Bankroll: Fish often do not understand proper bankroll management and might play at stakes that are too high for their skill level or financial situation.

-- Frequent Rebuys: They may have to rebuy frequently, indicating that they are losing chips quickly and consistently.
+- Frequent Rebuys: They may have to rebuy frequently, indicating they lose chips quickly and consistently.

 Online Poker Fish